Skip to content or footer

 *The operator may approve the carriage of more than 20 batteries.

 • Non-spillable batteries: must be 12 V or less and 100 Wh or less.
-Each person is limited to a maximum of 2 spare batteries.
+Each person is limited to a maximum of two spare batteries.

 Camping stoves and fuel containers that have contained a flammable liquid fuel, with empty fuel tank and/or fuel container.